Quantum Integrability and Generalised Quantum Schubert Calculus: Preliminaries

-define the K-theoretic Littlewood-Richardson coefficients $c_{\lambda \mu }^{\nu }(t)$ where in case of the Grassmannian $d_{\lambda \mu }^{\nu }(t)=c_{\lambda \mu }^{\nu }(t)$; see e.g. \cite{Knutson} and references therein.
+define the K-theoretic Littlewood-Richardson coefficients $c_{\lambda \mu }^{\nu }(t)$, which we denote by the same symbol as the Littlewood-Richardson coefficients for $\beta=0$.
 There are known positivity statements for these structure constants, see \cite{GR} and \cite[Sec 5]{AGM} as well as references therein.
+We shall refer to the K-classes $\{[\mathcal{O}_{\lambda }]\}_{\lambda\subset (k^n)}$ as {\em Schubert basis} or simply {\em Schubert classes}.
+The classes $[\mathcal{O}^\lambda]$ of structure sheaves of the opposite Schubert varieties provide an alternative basis; see e.g. \cite{GrKu}.